sbt-android-mill/sbt-dependency-manager/README.md

 > dependency-fetch-align
 ```

 It is very useful to develop simple-build-tool plugins.
 Most SBT source code are unaligned.
 Original sources saved in root directory of jar, but it binded to different packages.
 This situation prevent source code lookup in most common situations.
 This is very annoying.
-SBT _*-sources.jar_ was mostly useless in development before sbt-source-align ;-)
+SBT _*-sources.jar_ was mostly useless in development before sbt-dependenc-manager ;-)

 ### Fetch project dependencies with sources to '123' directory

 ```
-> set ssaPath <<= baseDirectory map {(f) => f / "123" }
+> set dependencyPath <<= baseDirectory map {(f) => f / "123" }
 > dependency-fetch-with-sources
 ```